lauirene/cse428/README.md

 ##### 3.2 install pytorch
 Please check [pytorch_site](https://pytorch.org/get-started/previous-versions/) to select ``pytorch=1.8.1`` version that is compatible with your cuda version. <br>
 You can check the cuda version of your server with ``nvidia-smi`` or ``nvcc -V`` to check your cuda version.
-Then you can run the recommended installation command from the website in this environment.
+Then you can run the recommended installation command (recommend ``pip`` command) from the website in this environment.

 ##### 3.3 install other packages
 Please run the following command to configure other packages